pingcap/docs-cn/clinic/clinic-user-guide-for-tiup.md

 - Methods 1: if the network where the cluster is located can access the internet, you can [directly upload data using the upload command](#method-1-upload-directly).
 - Methods 2: if the network where the cluster is located cannot access the internet, you need to [pack the data and then upload it](#method-2-pack-and-upload-data).

+> **Note:**
+>
+> If you did not set a token in Diag before uploading data, Diag reports the upload failure and reminds you to set a token.
+To set a token, see [the second step in Prerequisites](#prerequisites).

 #### Method 1.
 Upload directly

 If the network where the cluster is located can access the internet, you can directly upload the folder with collected data obtained in [Step 2: Collect data](#step-2-collect-data) using the following command: